carlosantagiustina/underthesurfaceofCOVID19topics/README.md

 - The Beta parameters matrix, containing the distribution of words in each topic.
 File: 'beta120k_final.csv'

-In addtion, for each topic of the estimated LDA model (with 120 topics) the following information is provided:
+In addition, for each topic of the estimated LDA model (with 120 topics) a PDF file with the following information is provided:

 - Human label and automatic n-gram label proposals.
 - Summary measures.